 - 1. NSAA Entry Forms are accessed and exclusively submitted online.
 The Athletic/Activities Director has been given the school coach's login identification to access the entry form on the NSAA web page.
 Go to the NSAA web site (www.nsaahome.org) and click on "School Login."
-Enter your login and go to "View/Edit Your Form" to complete your entry form (detailed instructions can be obtained from the web site). <a href="https://linkington.org/linkington/ - 2.
-It will be necessary, however, to submit an e-mailed copy of the form to your sub-district or district director. - 3.
-Changes may be made in the online entry form up until the due date; following the due date, the electronic entry form will be locked to prevent further changes or entries.
+Enter your login and go to "View/Edit Your Form" to complete your entry form (detailed instructions can be obtained from the web site).
+It will not be necessary to send a hard copy of the entry form to the NSAA. - 2.
+It will be necessary, however, to submit an e-mailed copy of the form to your sub-district or district director. - Changes may be made in the online entry form up until the due date; following the due date, the electronic entry form will be locked to prevent further changes or entries.
 If you should have necessary changes, you will need to call the NSAA office to get such changes approved and added. - 4.
-All girls' entries are due February 6, 2023. - 5.
-All boys' entries are due February 13, 2023. - 6.
+All girls' entries are due February 5, 2024. - 5.
+All boys' entries are due February 12, 2024. - 6.
 Be certain to send a copy of the entry to the championship director via e-mail; a copy does not need to be sent to the NSAA office.